 How to get to the Snaefellsnes Peninsula

-Raudfeldsgja is a gorge that cuts into Botnsfjall Mountain.
+Rauðfeldsgjá is a deep gorge that cuts into Botnsfjall, an unusual mountain.
 In the summertime, it is possible to hike into the crack in the mountain wall, which cleaves all the way down to the root of the mountain.

 Arnarstapi & Hellnar Fishing Villages

 Arnarstapi and Hellnar are two old fishing villages on the Snæfellsnes peninsula.
 Arnarstapi used to be an important trading port at the beginning of the 18th century.
 It was then a large community according to Icelandic standards, with around 150 inhabitants.

 Nowadays, there are not many families living in Arnarstapi all year round, but in the summertime, the place is teeming with both birds and people, there are many summerhouses in the area.
 These villages are surrounded by basalt columns, the rifts and hollows of the land add to the beauty here, and small fishing boats sail from the little harbor making this place truly eye-catching.